Nonlinear regularization estimates and global well-posedness for the Landau-Coulomb equation near equilibrium: Introduction

 It is also possible to rewrite \eqref{eq:landau} in non-divergence form as:

 which highlights the main challenge in studying this equation, namely the competition between the reaction term, which is known to cause blow-up, and the nonlinear, non-local diffusion term.

-Nevertheless, significant progress has been made in establishing a satisfactory well-posedness theory for \eqref{eq:landau1}.
-In \cite{VillaniHsols}, Villani constructed global-in-time very weak solutions (often referred to as H-solutions) to \eqref{eq:landau1} for general initial datum $f_0$.
+Complete existence theory for solutions to \eqref{eq:landau1} has been established only for weak solutions.
+In \cite{VillaniHsols}, Villani constructed global-in-time very weak solutions (often referred to as H-solutions) to \eqref{eq:landau1} for general initial datum.
 Subsequently, in \cite{desvillettesHsols}, Desvillettes used propagation of $L^1$ moments to clarify that Villani's solutions satisfy \eqref{eq:landau1} in a standard weak sense.
 The moment estimates were then improved in \cite{DCH} and used to provide quantitative rates of decay to equilibrium in $L^1$.
 Notably, the question of uniqueness of these solutions remains open, even for regular initial datum.

 The uniqueness of weak solutions with bounded mass, momentum, energy, and entropy which further lie in $L^1(0,T;L^\infty)$ was established by Fournier in \cite{Fournier} using probabilistic methods.
 On the other hand, the authors of \cite{ChernGualdani} relaxed the boundedness assumption to $L^\infty(0,T;L^p)$ for $p > 3/2$, assuming the initial datum decays sufficiently fast.
 However, these results do not necessarily apply to the global solutions constructed by Villani, as it is currently unknown whether general weak solutions belong to either integrability class.